 Ever use drugs?

 What a switch!
 In my youth, in California.
 But I haven't touched them in thirty years, at least.
 Never liked drugs, mainly because I was a hypochondriac with a vivid imagination.
-I've had some bad experiences with drugs.
+That doesn't coincide with drug use.
+I've had some really bad experiences with drugs.
 I mainly used the Mickey Mouse things that were in vogue when I lived in Hollywood.
 Marijuana, hashish, quaaludes, amyl, butyl nitrite, various uppers and downers.
-I wasn't into acid or speed.
+I wasn't into coke, acid, or speed.
 Drugs of any kind never agreed with me and I don't endorse them.

 Are you an alcoholic?

-I've been seriously dependent on alcohol ever since I was about twenty, but I've never been addicted.
+I enthusiastically indulged in booze ever since I was about twenty, but I've never been addicted.
 When I stop cold turkey I never crave it, never even think about it.
 Weird but true.
-Presently, I haven't had a drink in well over a month.
+Presently, I haven't had a drink in well over two months.
 No sweat.
 I don't miss it.
 My sole reason for consuming alcohol has always been for courage and self-confidence.
 I could have never lived my wild, uninhibited Hollywood lifestyle without it.
-I like myself better when I'm drunk.
+I liked myself better when I was drunk.
 The world looks better.
-The massive tribulations of life are easier to cope with when I'm soused
+The massive tribulations of life were easier to cope with when I was soused.

 Describe your education.

 Rumors of my education have been greatly exaggerated.
 I attended first grade at Rutger's Prep, a posh, private preparatory school in New Jersey.
 I was only four years old.
 My mother taught me to play the piano when I was ten.
 She was my first music teacher and remained my most valuable critic and mentor.